carved4/forge-passkeys-go/README.md

-# Forging Passkeys - Educational PoC
+# forging passkeys - go

 A Go implementation of the "Forging Passkeys" research demonstrating virtual FIDO2/WebAuthn authenticators for educational and authorized security testing purposes.